-- 1. Both the complainant/victim and the charged student may appeal the decision and or sanction(s) in writing to the Vice President for Student Affairs.
-The appeal must be received in the Vice President for Student Affairs Office within 10 business days of the date of the decision letter. - 2.
-If either the complainant/victim or charged student submits an appeal, the other individual will be notified and provided with a copy of the appeal and will be given 10 business days to respond to the appeal in writing.
+- Both the complainant/victim and the charged student may appeal the decision and or sanction(s) in writing to the Vice President of Academic Engagement Enrollment and Student Affairs.
+The appeal must be received in the Vice President of Academic Engagement Enrollment and Student Affairs Office within 10 business days of the date of the decision letter. - 2.
+If either the complainant/victim/complainant or charged student submits an appeal, the other individual will be notified and provided with a copy of the appeal and will be given 10 business days to respond to the appeal in writing.
 The Title IX Coordinator will also be provided with a copy of the appeal.
-The Vice President for Student Affairs will review the appeal, including all information provided by all parties.
-Grounds for appeal are limited to the following: - a. the complainant's or charged student's rights, as outlined in this regulation, were violated in the hearing process; - b. new information is discovered that was not available at the time of the hearing; - c. the information presented does not support the decision; or - d. the sanction(s) imposed were not appropriate for the violation. - 3.
-The Vice President for Student Affairs may uphold the decision and/or sanctions modify the decision and/or sanctions, remand the case to the same Hearing Administrator/Committee for reconsideration of the decision and/or sanctions, or remand the case to a new Hearing Administrator/Committee for a new hearing.
-Unless the appeal decision is to remand the case for a new hearing, the appeal decision is considered the final decision of the University - 4.
-A copy of the decision of the Vice President of Student Affairs shall be forwarded to both complainant and charged student, to the Title IX Coordinator and to the Dean of Students Office for filing and for distribution to the appropriate parties. - 5.
+The Vice President of Academic EngagementEnrollment and Student Affairs will review the appeal, including all information provided by all parties.
+Grounds for appeal are limited to the following: - a. the complainant's or charged student's rights, as outlined in this regulation, were violated in the hearing process; - b. new information is discovered that was not available at the time of the hearing; - c. the information presented does not support the decision; or - d. the sanctions imposed were not appropriate for the violation. - 3.
+The Vice President of Academic Engagement Enrollment and Student Affairs may uphold the decision and/or sanctions modify the decision and/or sanctions, remand the case to the same Hearing Administrator/Committee for reconsideration of the decision and/or sanctions, or remand the case to a new Hearing Administrator/Committee for a new hearing.
+Unless the appeal decision is to remand the case for a new hearing, the appeal decision is considered the final decision of the University. - 4.
+A copy of the decision of the Vice President of Academic Engagement Enrollment and Student Affairs shall be forwarded to both complainant and charged student, to the Title IX Coordinator and to the Dean of Students Office for filing and for distribution to the appropriate parties. - 5.
 If the final decision of the University is a sanction of suspension or expulsion, a charged student may seek judicial review of the final decision pursuant to Florida Rule of Appellate Procedure 9.190(b)(3), (which is applicable to review of quasi-judicial decisions of an administrative body not subject to the Administrative Procedure Act), by filing a petition for certiorari review with the circuit court for Escambia County within thirty (30) days of the final decision of the University.
-If the student seeks review with the court, he or she must also provide a copy of the petition certiorari review to the Office of the Vice President for Student Affairs, University of West Florida, Bldg.
-10, 11000 University Parkway, Pensacola, FL 32514.
+If the student seeks review with the court, he or she must also provide a copy of the petition certiorari review to the Office of the Vice President of Academic Engagement Enrollment and Student Affairs, University of West Florida, Bldg.
+110, 11000 University Parkway, Pensacola, FL 32514.